 Section 1.
 FINDINGS OF FACT.
-The Board of County Commissioners of Manatee County, after considering the testimony, evidence, documentation, application for amendment of the Zoning Ordinance, the recommendation and findings of the Planning Commission, and all other matters presented to the Board at the public hearing hereinafter referenced, hereby makes the following findings of fact:
+The Board of County Commissioners of Manatee County, after considering the testimony, evidence, documentation, application for amendment of the Official Zoning Atlas, Zoning Ordinance and the General Development Plan for University Lakes, and all other matters presented to the Board at the public hearing hereinafter referenced, hereby makes the following findings of fact: